Biomedical Sciences (MSc)

 Do you want to know what your career options are with this specialisation?
 Read more on Career Prospects.

 In the Health specialisation you combine Biomedical Sciences and Medicine.
-The programme consists of:
+The components specific for the Health specialisation are: